Redefining Technology

 D.Core operational strategy

-Are you leveraging AI for predictive maintenance in your grid infrastructure?
+Are you leveraging AI for predictive maintenance in your grid infrastructure and renewable energy systems?

 3/6